nats-io/nats-docker/README.md

 [![License][License-Image]][License-Url]

-This is the repo for building the official [NATS server Docker images].
+This is the repository for building the official [NATS server Docker images].
 If you just want to use NATS server, then head over to [Docker Hub].
-You don't need this repo.
+You don't need this repository.

 The rest of this readme is for image maintainers.